WPGC History:

 1956

-On March 30th, 1956, WBUZ-FM changed its call letters to WRNC-FM.
-(Today the WBUZ call letters are used by an Active Rock station in Nashville).
-Late in the year, WRNC-FM was purchased from the Chesapeake Broadcasting Company by WPGC-AM, Inc. (which had been on the air for barely two years). $5.00 was paid for the station license and $10,000 for its equipment and tower.
+Later that year, in an effort to add nighttime programming to WPGC-AM's daytime only operation, WRNC-FM was purchased from the Chesapeake Broadcasting Company by WPGC-AM, Inc. (which had been on the air for barely two years). $5.00 was paid for the station license and $10,000 for its equipment and tower.
 FCC approval took place on November 20th, 1956.
-The purchase was made to add nighttime programming to WPGC-AM's daytime only operation.

-At this time, WPGC-AM owner Maxwell Evans Richmond became President of WRNC-FM and named WPGC-AM's General Manager, Gene Winters as General Manager of WRNC-FM too.
-WRNC-FM began duplicating WPGC-AM's daytime programming immediately.
+At this time, WPGC-AM owner Maxwell Evans Richmond became President of WRNC-FM and named WPGC-AM's General Manager, Gene Winters as GM of WRNC-FM as well.

 1958